codaris/picovga-cmake/tools/README.md

 - In **Photoshop** or **GIMP**, load `pal332.act` as the palette before saving your image as an 8-bit BMP.
 This ensures the image uses the exact PicoVGA colors.
 - If you identify a color in an image by its **HEX code** (e.g., `#8080FF`), you can use `pal332.csv` to look up which PicoVGA color index corresponds to that HEX value.

-This is especially useful when working with transparency or when preparing assets for use with other PicoVGA tools such as [picovga_img](#picovga_img--image-conversion-tool) or [picovga_rle](#picovga_rle--rle-compression-tool).
+This is especially useful when working with transparency or when preparing assets for use with other PicoVGA tools such as `picovga_img` or `picovga_rle`.

 ## Palettes
 The PicoVGA project includes a set of predefined palettes located in the `tools\palettes` folder.
 These palettes (`*.act` files) can be used in Photoshop, GIMP, or other graphics editors to ensure images match PicoVGA’s supported color sets.

 ### Available Palettes
-- **pal332.act** – The primary 8-bit PicoVGA palette.
+- `pal332.act` – The primary 8-bit PicoVGA palette.
 This file defines the 256 standard colors used by PicoVGA.
-- **pal4_PC.act** – Standard CGA 16-color palette.
+- `pal4_PC.act` – Standard CGA 16-color palette.
-- **pal4_ZX.act** – ZX Spectrum–style 16-color palette.
+- `pal4_ZX.act` – ZX Spectrum–style 16-color palette.
-- **palcga\*.act** – Variants of CGA palettes for different modes (used for 2-bit conversions).
+- `palcga*.act` – Variants of CGA palettes for different modes (used for 2-bit conversions).
-- **pal1.act** – Black & white palette for 1-bit images.
+- `pal1.act` – Black & white palette for 1-bit images.

 ### Palette Details
-The most important palette is **pal332.act**, which represents the 3-3-2 bit RGB layout (3 bits red, 3 bits green, 2 bits blue).
-It is generated by the `pal332.exe` tool and comes with an additional CSV file:
+The most important palette is `pal332.act`, which represents the 3-3-2 bit RGB layout (3 bits red, 3 bits green, 2 bits blue).
+It is generated by the `picovga_pal332` tool and comes with an additional CSV file:

-- **pal332.csv** – Contains detailed information about each color entry:
+- `pal332.csv` – Contains detailed information about each color entry:
   - Color index (palette order number).
   - RGB value of the color.
   - Separate red, green, and blue component values.